 - You may see a liquid that has separated and risen to the top.
 That's okay, just stir it in.

 - Add ½ cup water and ½ cup flour.
 Stir and recover with a dish towel.

 - After a few days, the starter is ready and you can use it in recipes!
 Store in the refrigerator.

 - You'll need to feed your starter on a regular basis.
-Add 1/2 cup water and 1/2 cup flour to your starter each week.
+Discard ½ cup to a cup of the starter.
+Add ½ cup water and ½ cup flour to your starter each week.
 Stir to incorporate.